bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 Yes, that's correct.
 The `goss autoadd` command is designed to automatically capture the state of the system it is running on and generate tests based on that state.
 It does not require any additional arguments.

-When you run `goss autoadd`, Goss will automatically detect and capture various aspects of the system, including:
+When you run `goss autoadd`, Goss will automatically detect and capture various aspects of the system, :

 - Installed packages and their versions
 - File and directory properties (existence, permissions, ownership, content)